-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 172 governing gastrophotography coverage policy, effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 172, the National Coverage Determination governing gastrophotography, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table